jim60105/jim60105/README.md

 To be honest, I have some experience but I'm not skilled in frontend development.
 As a backend developer, I prefer a function-oriented approach and I must admit that my UI designs could use some improvement.
 Please take a look at my simple websites - [Sound Buttons](https://sound-buttons.click/) (Angular) and [Unfair Spin Wheel](https://unfair.spin-wheel.click/) (Vue.js).
 They may not be visually stunning, but they serve their purpose.

 Apart from that, I've been experimenting with web development for years and familiar with the tech stack.
-I see myself as a **"backend developer with knowledge of frontend"**, which allows me to approach problems from a full stack perspective.
+I see myself as a **"backend developer with knowledge of frontend",** which allows me to approach problems from a full stack perspective.

 ### ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white) ![Azure Functions](https://img.shields.io/badge/Azure_Functions-0062AD?style=for-the-badge&logo=azure-functions&logoColor=white)

-I gotta talk about **cloud computing services**.
-I have delve into both Cloudflare Workers and Azure Functions.
+I gotta talk about **cloud computing services.** I have delve into both Cloudflare Workers and Azure Functions.
 They are truly a blessing for those on a tight budget!
 Thanks to them, I managed to slash the operational costs of [Sound Buttons](https://github.com/sound-buttons/sound-buttons_upload-backend) to practically nothing on the backend servers.

 Furthermore, Cloudflare workers are great for [generating open graph meta tags](https://github.com/Recorder-moe/OpenGraphTagBuilder) in front of the SPA and also well-suited for [web applications that experience high traffic](https://github.com/jim60105/simple-poll-system).
 I have written a few [blog posts](https://blog.maki0419.com/search/label/Cloudflare) on this topic (in Chinese).

 ### ![GitHub Workflows](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white) ![GitLab Pipelines](https://img.shields.io/badge/GitLab-330F63?style=for-the-badge&logo=gitlab&logoColor=white) ![Azure Pipelines](https://img.shields.io/badge/Azure_DevOps-0078D7?style=for-the-badge&logo=azure-devops&logoColor=white)

 I heavily rely on GitHub Workflows for automating tasks in my open source projects.
 I also utilize Azure Pipelines and GitLab Pipelines at work and have experience in setting up agents/runners and customizing workloads.
-In essence, I am able to setup CI/CD across all three platforms.
+In essence, **I am able to setup CI/CD across all three platforms.**

 Oh, I am fully familiar with GitOps, which seems to go without saying.